operasoftware/devopera/articles/_posts/2015-10-08-release-the-beacons.md

 To use beacons, accept the dialog shown on first run.
 Beacons are shown in the “Nearby” panel, which you find on the right of the “Discover” panel.
 Two swiped to the right and you’re there!.

 Here’s a photo taken at our local bus stop.
-The bus stop is broadcasting a unique URL (other bus stops can broadcast different URLs) — what is the URL?
+The bus stop is broadcasting a unique URL (other bus stops can broadcast different URLs).

 <figure block="figure">
 	<img elem="media" src="{{ page.id }}/bus-stop.jpg" alt="">